PSL1070H - Advanced Topics: Hormone Action

 Student Presentation Tasks:

 Students will participate by either presenting or discussing papers that focus on basic, translational and clinical aspects of hormone action in health and disease.
 Each student will make two presentations (20 minute presentation followed by 30 minute group discussion for each paper) based upon current original research papers during each of the 2 hour classes.
 Active participation by the class in discussion is mandatory.
 Discussion will be facilitated by the instructors and two students that will specifically be assigned as readers for each presentation.
 The role of a reader is to read the paper prior to the presentation and to ask relevant questions during the discussion.

 Grading assessment (by core faculty members):

-(a) Oral presentation 50% - Two presentations (25% each)
+(a) Oral presentation of original research papers: 50% - Two presentations (25% each)

 (b Pilot Grant: 30% ~ 4 pages max.
 Abstract+body, references and figures not included in page count

 (c) Class participation/discussion: 20%